Ellon-M/backendjs/README.md

 # backendDev---express
-using the express js framework for node js
+using the express js framework for node js to:
 + create routes and render requests &amp; responses from templates
 + create RESTful and GQL APIs